 Runway Gallery is where you can witness the birth of a new art movement and the exquisite talent of the artists of Beautalism.

 Beauty is of course subjective.
 Yet it is a concept that we all experience, and we all know it to be deeply connected to art.

 When reflecting on aesthetics, philosopher Immanuel Kant famously connects beauty to the human imagination, nature and also to ‘the sublime’.
-Kant explains that the sublime is a sensation only accessible in the mind, and is induced by encountering things we find overwhelmingly beautiful and powerful.
+Kant explains that the sublime is a sensation only accessible in the mind.
+Which is induced by encountering things we find overwhelmingly beautiful and powerful.
 It can also be related to feelings of awe, and Kant argues that we experience the sublime through looking at nature and art.